| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 containing function.
 Such references are not explicitly marked in the

-tree structure; back ends must look at the DECL_CONTEXT
+tree structure; back ends must look at the DECL_CONTEXT for the

-.
-If the DECL_CONTEXT
+referenced VAR_DECL.
+If the DECL_CONTEXT for the

-is not the same as the function currently
+referenced VAR_DECL is not the same as the function currently

-being processed, and neither DECL_EXTERNAL
+being processed, and neither DECL_EXTERNAL nor DECL_STATIC

 hold, then the reference is to a local variable in a containing